Willowmay/Housing-Market-Analysis/README.md

 # Housing-Market-Analysis

-This project is the final project for one of my data analytic course at Columbia University with my classmate Adam Kirstein!
+This project is the final project for one of my data analytic courses at Columbia University with my classmate Adam Kirstein!

 1. Data Description